Zero to Autonomy in Real-Time: Online Adaptation of Dynamics in Unstructured Environments: Results

 We define two extreme parameter sets: one representing high-friction pavement and the other representing low-friction ice.
 We then generate six intermediate terrains using convex combinations of these extremes, resulting in eight total terrains.
 Each terrain corresponds to a different latent world state $w$, as in \eqref{eqn: system dynamics}.
 For each terrain, we collect driving data using the simulator’s integrated MPPI controller guided by manually specified waypoints.
 We collect $15$ minutes of data on each scene.
 Each scene contains odometry (position, orientation, velocity, and angular rates) and commanded forward and angular velocities.
 We transform inertial coordinates into the body frame to improve data efficiency by reducing trajectory sparsity.
 The resulting dataset $D^{w_i}$ consists of input–output pairs $(x_t, v_t, \Delta t, x_{t+1} - x_{t})$ for training the learned models.

-We train the function encoder (FE), neural ODE, and MAML baselines on the collected datasets and use identical preprocessing pipelines.
+We train the function encoder, neural ODE, and MAML baselines on the collected datasets and use identical preprocessing pipelines.
 Training was performed on a workstation with an NVIDIA RTX 4090 GPU and Intel Core i9-13900K CPU.
 The FE model used $k=8$ basis functions, with coefficients computed via least squares during training.
 We train the MAML model using 5 inner steps with an inner learning rate of $10^{-2}$.
 See \cite{ingebrand2024FEnODEs} for ablations of the FE hyperparameters.
-Training required approximately 12 minutes for the function encoder, 4 minutes for the neural ODE, and 75 minutes for MAML.
+Training required approximately 12 minutes for the FE, 4 minutes for the neural ODE, and 75 minutes for MAML.
 For inference, all models used an RK4 numerical integrator.
 In all experiments, the MPPI controller generated 3000 rollouts per iteration over a 10-second horizon with 0.1 second time steps.
 The mean inference times for FE, NODE, and MAML, evaluated over 10 trials, are $2.5 \times10^{-3}$, $3.2 \times 10^{-4}$, and $4.3 \times 10^{-4}$ seconds, respectively.

 Figure \ref{fig: sim k-step} evaluates all models trained using 10 random seeds on offline data from a simulated icy terrain.
 At each time, FE-RLS and MAML receive one input-output pair from the data, which each model uses to update its representation of the unknown dynamics.
 Then, all models integrate the current state forward 15 steps into the future using historical control inputs from the dataset to simulate an MPPI rollout.
 At each time step, we accumulate the prediction errors over the rollout.
 We repeat this process starting from 30 random starting points in the dataset.
-Then, we plot the median across each batch and random seed, bounded by the $90\%$ and $10\%$ quartiles.
+Then, we plot the median across each batch and random seed.
+The shaded region shows the 10th to 90th percentiles.

 Figure \ref{fig: sim k-step} highlights the predictive performance of our approach on an unseen simulated icy terrain.
 Starting from zero prior knowledge, FE-RLS adapts within only a few seconds ($\approx 5$s), reaching prediction errors comparable to the pre-tuned batch function encoder but operating fully online.
 In contrast, the static neural ODE does not specialize to low-friction dynamics and accumulates large errors, while MAML adapts too slowly due to its reliance on gradient-based updates.